bigcommerce/dev-docs/docs/stencil-docs/localization/translation-keys.md

 * `"welcome_back"` - is an arbitrary key name for a welcome message.
 * `"Welcome back, {name}"` - the value assigned for English-language stores.

-If you design your theme’s storefront pages to refer to this message by its generic key name `"welcome_back"`, they can pass its localized value in other languages, as that value is defined in each language’s JSON file.
+If you design your theme’s storefront pages to refer to this message by its generic key name `"welcome_back"`, they can pass its localized value in other languages, as that value resides in each language’s JSON file.

 Key-value pairs are grouped into objects, for example: